Freeport-McMoRan Inc. research snapshot

 Rating

-High-quality copper franchise with strong commodity leverage and meaningful operating risk
+High-quality copper franchise with improving execution, strong commodity leverage, and a long growth runway

 Trend status